raffomania/knakk/README.md

 I noticed that there can be a slight pause between a touch start event and a subsequent touch movement, causing a dragged card to "jump" between its original position and the position indicated by the user's finger.
 To prevent that jump, cards always interpolate between their current and their target position, resulting in a quick smooth motion.

-### 🤖 GitHub Actions

-The `.github/workflows/release.yml` file contains an example CI workflow for automatically exporting the project and uploading it to itch.io.

-Due to problems with the gradle build system, the android publishing is disabled at the moment.

 ### 🖊 Code style

 The code mostly follows the [Official GDScript Style Guide](https://docs.godotengine.org/en/latest/tutorials/scripting/gdscript/gdscript_styleguide.html) and the [GDQuest GDScript Style Guide](https://www.gdquest.com/docs/guidelines/best-practices/godot-gdscript/).